ninnakin/RegressionModels/Course_project.md

 fit_wt_am_qsec | weight \* transmissiontype + qsec| 90|0.0019822
 fit_wt_am_all | weight \* transmissiontype + all remaining variables| 90|0.9939286

 We can see from this analysis that there is no evidence that including all variables gives us a more accurate model than the one we get when including only weight, transmission type and qsec.
 It can be noted that they both have an R-squared of 90%.
-Since both model number 3 and 4 explain the same amount of variance there is no reason to believe that adding more variables to the model would improve it and I will select model number three.
-The coefficients of this model are:
+Since both model number 3 and 4 explain the same amount of variance there is no reason to believe that adding more variables to the model would improve it and I will select model number 3.
+The coefficients for this model are:

                 Estimate   Std.
 Error     t value    Pr(>|t|)